This website uses cookies to ensure you get the best experience on our website. Learn more

 Food quality

 The camp has a good reputation for its food, and they grow their own herbs, pumpkins, peppers and salad crops, so everything is very fresh.
 Most meals take place in camp, however Kicheche Valley plan to introduce bush dinners – which are likely to be quite a special experience.
-We did not have the chance to eat here on our most recent visit in February 2019, however in June 2017 we were very impressed by the food.
+We have always been impressed by the standard of food served here.

 Most guests go on an early morning wildlife drive with a picnic breakfast, which might include sausage wraps, frittatas, fruit and cereal.
 If you dine in camp a cooked breakfast is available too.